vaughany/moodle-courseawards/readme.md

 ## Installation

-Installation is a matter of copying files to the correct locations within your Moodle installation, but it is always wise to test new plugins in a sandbox environment first, and have the ability to roll back changes
+Installation is a matter of copying files to the correct locations within your Moodle installation, but it is always wise to test new plugins in a sandbox environment first, and have the ability to roll back changes.

 Download the archive(s) and extract the files, or [clone the repository from GitHub](https://github.com/vaughany/moodle-courseawards/).
 You should see the following files and structure: